CANADA STOCKS-TSX futures indicate higher open

-Sept 24 - Canada’s main stock index looked set for a higher start on Wednesday, with December futures on the S&P TSX index <0#SXF:> up 0.14 percent at 0730 ET.
+July 23 (Reuters) - Canadian stocks looked set for a higher start on Wednesday, with September futures on the S&P TSX index <0#SXF:> up 0.18 percent at 0730 ET.

 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)

+Baytex Energy Corp : Barclays raises target to C$55 from C$53; rating overweight

-Gear Energy Ltd : Paradigm Capital cuts price target to C$6.50 from C$7
+Canfor Corp : Raymond James cuts target price to C$35 from C$38

 TSX market report